jakob-fyi/ng-adv/labs/lab-05/readme.md

 # Using @ngrx/signal in Angular Apps

-## Tasks
+In this lab we will solve the following tasks:

--   Setup a basic signal store
+-   Take the `standalone app` from `lab-01` and setup a basic `SignalStore`
+-   Re-build the classic Angular solution from `lab-02` to `lab-04`
--   Provide CRUD and loading for food using `@ngrx/signal Signal Store`
+-   Provide CRUD and loading for food using `@ngrx/signal`
--   Implement a container presenter pattern using signals and `input signals`
+-   Implement a `container presenter pattern`
+-   Enhance our app by using `rxMethod` and persist data to the server

 ### Setup a basic signal store

--   Install `@ngrx/signal`:
+-   Copy the `signals-starter` and install `@ngrx/signal`:

     ```bash
     npm i -S @ngrx/signal